-There are so many things I am still learning besides just writing my thoughts on the paper and enough of them to form an actual story.
+There are so many things I am still learning besides just writing my thoughts on paper and enough of them to form an actual story.
 Something I hope readers will enjoy.
-As someone new to the industry, the behind the scenes of writing was something I started looking at after I was about halfway through my first draft.
-If you’re asking yourself what do I mean, it’s things like formatting, research, and not just information for the book, but understanding industry standards like how to submit, query my manuscript for each agent or publisher I’m submitting it to.
+As someone new to the industry, the behind-the-scenes of writing was something I started looking at after I was about halfway through my first draft.
+If you’re asking yourself what do I mean, it’s things like formatting, research, and not just information for the book, but understanding industry standards like how to submit, and query my manuscript for each agent or publisher I’m submitting it to.

 One surprising thing I’ve learned is that not everyone publishes the first book they write… it’s often shelved and other projects start and finish and might get published before going back to that first book baby and maybe reworking it, or sadly never publishing it.

 I will say that although I am attempting the traditional path, it doesn’t mean I am not learning about self-publishing.
 Giving myself a realistic time frame for how long I want to follow the path is a good start.
 I don’t want to rush into throwing my book out there and having it not fully ready or being terribly reviewed, simply because I didn’t understand the process enough.
 There are a lot of things I need to learn, like how to self-publish, the best platforms, how to market it on my own, and the basic in and outs of putting a book out there.